 Crete in November

-The only downside to visiting in November, is that there is no guarantees on the weather.
+The only downside to visiting Crete in November, is that there is no guarantees on the weather.
 So, if you were looking for a beach holiday in Crete, November isn't really the month to choose.

 Instead, anyone interested in getting a taste for the more authentic side of Crete will find November and interesting time to visit.
 Get up into the traditional villages, meet the locals, and perhaps even visit those archaeological sites which will now be much quieter.

-Crete weather November
+Weather in Crete in November

 Crete still manages to achieve day time highs of 20 degrees in November, making it a good candidate for early winter sun in Europe.
 At night, it does sink down to 13 degrees, so a fleece or coat is required.
 You can expect more rain at this time of year.